Boulder08/chunknorris/README.md

 **--variance-octile**: Defines the level of low/med contrast detection.
 Lower values will apply boost in more blocks, but may result in false positives.
 - Example: --variance-octile 2
 - Default: 6

-**--enable-alt-curve**: Enables the alternative curve for variance boosting.
-Possibly better for animation, experimental.
-- Default: not set

 **--graintable-method**: Defines the automatic method for creating a Film Grain Synthesis grain table file using grav1synth.
 The table is then automatically applied while encoding.
 - --graintable-method 0 skips creation.